kong-pd/claude-warmup/readme.md

 ## How

 [cron-job.org](https://cron-job.org) fires a POST to the GitHub API at 07:30, 12:30, 17:30, and 22:30.
 GitHub Actions runs `claude -p "hi" --model haiku`.
-That's it.

-GitHub Actions has a built-in scheduler but it drifts by 1–3 hours under load. cron-job.org doesn't.
+GitHub Actions has a built-in scheduler but it drifts by 1–3 hours under load. cron-job.org will not.

 ## Setup